iris-edu/webserviceshell/docs/developer/README.md

 ## Operating Sequences

+When a war file is loaded into a running container, or the container itself is started, respective WSS code is called as defined by the Jersey framework.
+The following sequences, describe, at a high level, the two main operating sequences, startup, and handling requests.

-When a WSS web application starts, it interacts with Jersey framework in a sequence of operations to get and set information.
-The interaction with Jersey must accomplish the registration of the desired functionality and make available application state information needed when request are handled.
-Once the startup sequence finishes, Jersey is able to pass each request to the appropriate endpoint along with the information that WSS needs to handle each request.
+When a WSS web application starts, it interacts with the Jersey framework in a sequence of operations to discover its name (i.e. context), find respective configuration files, and register endpoints.
+At the end of the startup sequence, static and dynamic endpoints must be registered, along with respective parameter information.
+Once the startup sequence finishes, Jersey passes each request to the appropriate endpoint along with parameter information to validate names and value types.

-#### WSS startup
+### WSS startup

 The following **WSS Startup Sequence** diagram highlights key steps in the startup sequence.
-The code implementing Startup Items 1,3, and 4 are subject to needing changed when new versions of Tomcat or Glassfish are introduced.
+The code implementing **Startup Items 1,3, and 4 are subject to startup errors when new versions of Tomcat or Glassfish are introduced**.

 ![WSS_startup](WSS_startup_sequence.png)

 #### Startup Item 1 - Initializing log4j

 **AppContextListener** is a standalone class driven by the Tomcat/Jersey framework.
 It initializes log4j.
-Key startup information is written to stdout as logging initialization is performed, so checking catalina.out or Glassfish logs will help determine configuration problems.
+Additionally, key startup information is written to stdout as logging initialization is performed, so checking catalina.out or Glassfish logs will help determine configuration problems.
 Setting up log4j depends on:
-- the system property **wssConfigDir** being set in setenv.sh in Tomcat or in Glassfish, with an admin command starting with `asadmin create-system-properties ...` respectively.
+- the system property **wssConfigDir** being set in setenv.sh in Tomcat or in [Glassfish](#../docs/glassfish/README.md), with an admin command starting with `asadmin create-system-properties ...` respectively.
 - the **context** path is determined by Tomcat war file name, or in Glassfish, with an admin command starting with `asadmin deploy --contextroot ...``
+- the log4j properties file has the correct *service.base*-log4j.properties file name and that respective logger File names and paths are set correctly.

 #### Startup Item 2 - Configuration